cpappy/ml/Readme.md

 It provides tools for preparing image data for object detection

 Note that the data directory has already been prepared and is ready to use as is.
-It contains 70% images to training, 20% images for valudation and 10% imsthas for testin.
+It contains 70% images for training, 20% images for valudation and 10% imsthas for testing.

 If you would like to use different proportions of images, follow the steps below.